uchicago-sandlab/naturalbackdoors/README.md

-# Natural Backdoors in Image Datasets
+# Finding Naturally-Occurring Physical Backdoors in Image Datasets
-This is the code for the paper [Natural Backdoor Datasets](https://arxiv.org/abs/2206.10673).
+This is the code for the paper [Finding Naturally-Occurring Physical Backdoors in Image Datasets](https://arxiv.org/abs/2206.10673).

 ---